Ardvb/pands-problem-set/README.md

 =======
 >>>>>>> 0e6d9e9f8c63a09acfadfeb627c2c34872fc6827
+#Problem 1: I needed to some to learn how to make sure the user enters an integer, and otherwise gets a message to try again.
+I used this link to get me on the way: https://www.quora.com/In-Python-3-7-0-how-do-you-ensure-that-the-user-inputs-an-integer-and-doesnt-break-your-code.
 #Problem 10:
 It took me a while to figure out how to plot the functions of x.
 I had to look online for some clues to get me started.
 I found a tutorial on https://matplotlib.org/tutorials/introductory/usage.html#sphx-glr-tutorials-introductory-usage-py that really helped me on my way.